 By the end of the decade with the Vietnam War escalating, the entire nation was in turmoil.
 Anti-war protests crossed paths with unrest in the cities.
 Black power took many forms.
 The Nation of Islam preached black separatism.
 Members of the Black Panther Party set up breakfast programs for children and published a daily newspaper while they armed themselves for a revolution.
 The media shifted focus from non-violent black leaders to the most radical black spokespersons.
 These new, more militant philosophies created considerable anxiety in mainstream America.
 By the mid-1970s, however, the Vietnam War had ended and the protests had subsided.

 But the civil rights movement left a lasting legacy, forever changing the face of America.
 It pushed America toward its stated ideal of equality under the law.
-Blacks now vote freely throughout the South.
-The injustices and indignities of racially segregated restaurants, bathrooms, and theaters have become a regrettable relic of the past.
 The civil rights movement did not end America’s racial problems, but it showed that great changes are possible.

 For Discussion and Writing